NeonStrawberry/NFT/README.md

 Support for custom fractals will come eventually.

-This tool ony works on GNU/Linux.
-If you're a programmer on Windows, feel free to port it to Windows, as long as you credit me.

 # About the source code
 `nft-rgb.c` must be compiled separately from `neons-fractal-tool.c`, as they are separate programs.